yanamlnk/gradle-notes/contents/4-gradle-project/README.md

 ## Basic project using gradle init command

-Create directory of your project go to it.
+1. Create a directory of your project and go to it.
 ```
 mkdir gradle-tutorial
 cd gradle-tutorial
 ```
 2. Use command `gradle init`.
 You will see a menu you can choose from.
 Each question has its default values.
-For this project choose
+For this project choose:
     - type `1: basic`
     - build script DSL `1: Groovy`
     - project name may be default (= directory name). *Just hit `Enter` to choose default*